Alan Mannus: Shamrock Rovers

 At the start of the 2022 season, Mannus started in the President of Ireland's Cup against St Patrick's Athletic, playing through extra time in a 1–1 draw and saved a penalty from Chris Forrester in the shootout, as Shamrock Rovers won 5–4 to win the match.
 He started in the first five league matches of the season, winning three times.
 However, Mannus missed one match due to an illness.
 But he made his return to the starting line–up, in a 2–2 draw against Sligo Rovers on 18 March 2022.
 Following this, he helped the club go on a thirteen match unbeaten run.
 Mannus played eight times in the both UEFA Champions League qualifying rounds and UEFA Europa League qualifying rounds that saw Shamrock Rovers qualify for the qualified for the group stages of the UEFA Europa Conference League for the first time.
 In a match against Derry City on 12 August 2022, he kept a clean sheet throughout the match and saved a penalty in the first half, as the club drew 0–0.
 In a follow–up match against Dundalk, Mannus kept another clean sheet and made a number of vital saves, including a second half free-kick from Keith Ward, as Shamrock Rovers won 3–0.
 After the match, his performance was praised by his teammate, Aaron Greene, calling him the best goalkeeper in the league.
 Manager Stephen Bradley believed that the player's form has been rejuvenated.
 For his performance, he was named the club's Player of the Month for August.
 On 17 October 2022, Mannus made his 200th appearance for Shamrock Rovers against Drogheda United and played 61 minutes before being substituted in the 61st minute, due to suffering from a knee injury.
-But he made a quick recovery in a follow–up match against St Patrick's Athletic and helped the club won 4–1.
+But he made a quick recovery in a follow–up match against St Patrick's Athletic and helped the club win 4–1.
 Three days later, on 24 October 2022, Shamrock Rovers were confirmed as champions to win their third league title in a row.
 Mannus started the match against Derry City on 30 October 2022 and kept a clean sheet, in a 1–0 win, as the club lifted the trophy.
 At the end of the 2022 season, he made forty–eight appearances in all competitions.
 Following this, Mannus signed a contract extension for another season with Shamrock Rovers.
 He also won the Soccer Writers Association of Ireland Goalkeeper of the Year Award for 2022.